Outbound Exchange: Frequently Asked Questions

 - Are there scholarships available for Student Exchange?

 Yes.
-There is a list of resources available (Scholarship Categories - 71K XLS).
+There is a list of resources available here.
 The Office Of International Affairs (OIA) also provides scholarship information on their scholarship page.

 - Is there any penalty for withdrawing from the program?

 Official cancellation or withdrawal from a program requires a written notification from the participant either by email, fax or mail.
-Cancellation/withdrawal becomes effective on the date the withdrawal notice is received by the International Programs Office, by email or postmark.
-You will pay a cancelation fee of $200 if you withdraw from the program after your acceptance.
+Cancellation/withdrawal becomes effective on the date the withdrawal notice is received by the Office of Global Business, by email or postmark.
+You will pay a cancelation fee of $700 if you withdraw from the program after your acceptance.
 This will be charged to your OSU account by the Office of International Affairs (OIA).
+Additionally, any cost associated with your withdraw (cancelation fee for flights, housing, etc.) will be the students' responsibility.

 - How will I register for classes the semester I am on exchange?